kissmetrics/km-support/_posts/2012-10-19-ruby-on-rails.md

 layout: post
 title: Ruby on Rails
 categories: [apis, ruby]
-summary: Here are two different methods of setting up KISSmetrics in your Ruby on Rails application.
+summary: Here are two different methods of setting up Kissmetrics in your Ruby on Rails application.
 ---
 * Table of Contents
 {:toc}